SimulationStudy Class

 Note

 In this tutorial, we will intentionally feed the study “bad” data (with a large gap in the input space) to demonstrate how the active learning module automatically identifies and fixes issues.
+We will also demonstrate how the new Layered Caching engine makes exploring multi-dimensional parameter spaces nearly instantaneous.

 We’ll define a simulated physics function with heteroscedastic noise and generate an initial design containing a deliberate gap between 3mm and 7mm.